simcesplatform/simces-standalone/src/Simulation-Manager/docker-files/README.md

 3. Edit logging level at the environment variable file [`env/components_common.env`](env/components_common.env).

-4. Edit the simulation manager behaviour (for example the maximum number of epochs) at the environment variable file [`env/manager.env`](env/manager.env).
+4. Edit the simulation manager behavior (for example the maximum number of epochs) at the environment variable file [`env/manager.env`](env/manager.env).

-5. Edit the dummy component behaviour (for example the wait time before response) at the environment variable file [`env/dummy.env`](env/dummy.env).
+5. Edit the dummy component behavior (for example the wait time before response) at the environment variable file [`env/dummy.env`](env/dummy.env).

 6. Copy the script [`start_simulation.sh`](start_simulation.sh), the docker-compose file, [`docker-compose-env.yml`](docker-compose-env.yml), and the entire [`env`](env) folder to the root folder of the different repositories.